Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

     <img alt="DLT Coefs File In Excel" src="https://github.com/Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/assets/94681976/b8d73158-14e5-44bc-ab06-2a92883d520e" height="400px">
 </p>

-## **Step V: Creating, Importing, and Undistorting a Test Image or Video**
+## **Step V: Creating, Importing, and Optinally Undistorting a Test Image or Video**

 This section describes how to gather testing media (images or videos) containing the target object to reconstruct.
-We can also optionally undistort the imported media, which is recommended to improve the result accuracy.
+We can also optionally undistort the imported media, which is recommended to improve the result accuracy, but not required if your cameras do not have much distortion in the first place.
+The original images remain unchanged, so you can try out if the distortion improves the result, and if it does not, fall back to the original set.

 ### **1. Creating Test Media**